CatSchmalzer/city-cemetery-burials/README.md

     	b.
 What are the most common last names of people buried in this cemetery?
     	c.
 There was a particularly famous person buried in this cemetery.
 Can you find that person?

-7. Do you notice any interesting patterns regarding where (`Section/Lot`) people were buried?

 #### Create a new sheet for each pivot table or analysis work done to create a visualization and give each sheet a descriptive/meaningful name.
 Put all final charts (along with the related story) on their own worksheet.
 You should only include charts on this sheet that you think deliver what has been asked for.